copernicus-mogley/zkav.club/README.md

 Zk Av Club Workshops are conversational, hands-on sessions where people learn by doing, together.

+Bring questions.
+Bring half-finished ideas.

 They’re intentionally broad: they can be technical or non-technical, beginner-friendly or advanced, and in any language, with a bias toward FOSS, privacy, and decentralized (p2p) tech.
-If it helps a community do something real, it probably fits.
+If it helps someone do something real, it probably fits.

 Formats range from demos and guided exercises to teardown sessions, clinic-style troubleshooting, and “build with me” experiments.
 The goal isn’t a lecture to a quiet room, it’s a session people can take part in.